Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 Proper application of the eye drops is key to their effectiveness.
 Before instilling the drops, wash your hands thoroughly to avoid introducing any bacteria into the eye.
 Tilt your head back, pull down the lower eyelid, and create a pocket to place the drop.
 Avoid touching the tip of the dropper to prevent contamination.

-See also Complete Guide to Refresh Eye Drops - Types, Safety, and Side Effects
+See also Rose Hip Eye Drops - Benefits, Usage, and Side Effects

 3. Duration of Use